-- (1) The Compensation Committee of our board of directors approved bonuses for our named executive officers in 2019 of approximately 22% of the "target" amount for which they were eligible to receive.
-The 2019 bonus program was based on the percentage of corporate targets achieved multiplied by a percentage determined by the board of directors in its discretion. - (2) Represents the grant date fair value of the awards computed in accordance with the Financial Accounting Standards Board, or FASB, Accounting Standards Codification, or ASC, Topic 718.
-See Note 13 to the Annual Report on Form 10-K for the fiscal year ended December 31, 2019, filed with the SEC on March 19, 2020, for a discussion of the relevant assumptions used in calculating value pursuant to FASB ASC Topic 718.
+(3) Represents the grant date fair value of stock option awards computed in accordance with FASB ASC Topic 718.
+See Note 13 to the Annual Report on Form 10-K for the fiscal year ended December 31, 2020, filed with the SEC on February 25, 2021, for a discussion of the relevant assumptions used in calculating value pursuant to FASB ASC Topic 718.
 As required by SEC rules, the amounts shown exclude the impact of estimated forfeitures related to service-based vesting conditions.
-Our named executive officers will only realize compensation to the extent the trading price of our common stock is greater than the exercise price of such stock options. - (3) Each of Dr. Latour and Dr. Tucker commenced service with Vaxart in February 2018 upon the closing of the Merger.
+Our named executive officers will only realize compensation to the extent the trading price of our common stock is greater than the exercise price of such stock options.
+Also includes the grant date fair value of stock options received by Mr. Floroiu as a non-employee director, covering 54,720 shares.

+(4) Each of Dr. Latour and Dr. Tucker commenced service with Vaxart in February 2018 upon the closing of the Merger.
 Amounts disclosed for such officers include amounts paid for service with private Vaxart in 2018.
 Ms. Echerd commenced service with Vaxart in April 2018 and became an officer effective January 1, 2019.

-(4) Amount shown consists solely of a 401(k) match.
+(5) Amount shown consists solely of a 401(k) match.